 - 3 bay leaves

-- Discard bay leaves, stir in half and half, and parsley and serve.
+- Stir in half and half, and parsley and serve.

 * I used bacon instead of pancetta and omitted the butter, using the bacon grease to saute the vegetables.